-Our Brookfield eye doctors provide eye health exams, routine vision care and prescription updates.
+Our Brookfield optometrists provide new and returning customers with eye health exams, routine vision care, and prescription updates.

 We welcome patients of all ages from young children needing an eye exam before kindergarten, to young adults using their own vision insurance for the first time, to older adults concerned with age-related vision changes.